 Are you a Fortnite: Save the World player or the parent of a player who purchased V-Bucks prior to the February 2019 update?

 If so, we want to hear from you!
-To contact us, please fill out the contact form on this page, send an email to firstname.lastname@example.org, or call us at (202) 470-3520.
+To contact us, please complete the questionnaire below, send an email to email@example.com, or call us at (202) 470-3520.

 Committed to Consumer Protection

 The lawyers at Migliaccio & Rathod LLP have years of experience in class action litigation against large corporations, including in cases involving unfair and deceptive trade practices.
 More information about our current cases and investigations is available on our blog.